justjake/chopped/site-cookbooks/chopped_nginx/README.md

 - generate clean NGINX config files from ruby data structures
 - cover common NGINX use cases with sensible defaults

+## TODOs

+- refactor libraries/chopped_nginx.rb; it's too big as-is
+- make some typical use case templates? model these off what we use at armada.systems
+- make sure that the chef run checks each resource as it is declared. right now syntax errors can occur without failing the chef run.
+Maybe we need to handle the NGINX service with runit?
+- should we just run `nginx -t -c <path to nginx.conf>`?

 ## Requirements

 written and tested on ubuntu 14.04 with Chef 12.
 Check the Gemfile.lock for this